vincevelle/Toxicity-Predictor/README.md

 Enhanced visualizations with feature importance and interactivity

-Installation
+# Installation

 Ensure you have Python 3.10+ and install the dependencies:

-# Create a virtual environment (recommended)
+Create a virtual environment
   python -m venv tox21_env
   source tox21_env/bin/activate  # On Windows use: tox21_env\Scripts\activate

 pip install -r requirements.txt